We all have that kid that just wants strawberries and Pirate’s Booty all day every day.

 For those that don’t, give this a read: Children & Collagen: Your Guide to Benefits, Safety & Tips.
 Collagen protein can help kids with their bone health, skin & wound healing, sleep and much more.

-We also created a thorough resource on the Best Way to take Collagen Powder, which will help you experiment and help them ingest more protein (for example: dilute collagen powder in hot water and add to their fruit juice).
+We also created a thorough resource on the how to use/eat/drink collagen peptides powder, which will help you experiment and help them ingest more protein (for example: dilute collagen powder in hot water and add to their fruit juice).
 Every scoop of collagen provides 7g of protein, if you were curious.

 14 Collagen Protein Recipes for Kids